rdegges/rdegges-blog/articles/2010/asterisk-expression-truthiness.md

-% Asterisk Expression Truthiness
+Title: Asterisk Expression Truthiness
-%
+Date: 2010-08-18 22:00
-%
+Author: Randall Degges

-# Asterisk Expression Truthiness
+Tags: programming, asterisk

 Ever done any extensive [Asterisk][] dialplan coding?
 If so, chances are you’ve been frustrated with Asterisk expresisons at one point or another.